KraXen72/crankshaft/USERSCRIPTS.md

 	}
 }
 ```
-This is where the magic happens!
-Whenever your custom setting is changed, it will automatically call the changed() function, allowing your script to do what it needs to with the new value.
+Whenever a custom setting is changed, it will automatically call the changed() function with the new value as the argument, allowing the script to do what it needs to with the new value.

-For this, **you should use an ES6 arrow function** to be sure your script retains its own [scope](https://developer.mozilla.org/en-US/docs/Glossary/Scope).
-However, bind()-ing the top-level `this` keyword to the function like the code below works to retain the top-level `this` of your script, but nothing else:
+For this, **you should use an ES6 arrow function** to be sure the script retains its own [scope](https://developer.mozilla.org/en-US/docs/Glossary/Scope).
+However, bind()-ing the top-level `this` keyword to the function like the code below works to retain the top-level `this` of the script, but nothing else:
 ```js
 this.settings = {
 	"mySuperAwesomeCustomSetting": {